conceptcartography/conceptcartography/docs/concepts/epistemic-severing.md

 definitions:
-- '"Epistemic severing is the act of cutting off specific historically and culturally situated communities to historically remove or blur their contbutions to historical lineages in the scientific knowledge production." ([Massimi, 2022, p.
-350])'
+- '"Epistemic severing is the act of cutting off specific historically and culturally situated communities to historically remove or blur their contbutions to historical lineages in the scientific knowledge production."
+(Massimi, 2022, p.
+350)'
 examples:
 - description: Not mentioning kelp labourers' role in producing glass instrumentation for electromagnetic experimentation
-  year: ''
 relations:
 - type: type of
   target: epistemic injustice